kingaa/pomp/install.md

 ```
 install.packages("pomp",repos="https://kingaa.github.io/")
 ```
-On Windows and MacOS systems, this will cause a precompiled version of the latest release of **pomp** to be installed.
+On Windows and MacOS systems, this will cause a precompiled version of the latest release of **pomp** to be installed, if one is available, and will install from source if a binary is not available.

 You can also [download the latest release](https://github.com/kingaa/pomp/releases/) and install it locally as you would any **R** package.

 ## From CRAN:

-Source and binaries for the [CRAN version are available here](http://cran.r-project.org/package=pomp){:target="_blank"}.
+Source and binaries for the [CRAN version are available on CRAN](http://cran.r-project.org/package=pomp){:target="_blank"}.

 Install **pomp** from CRAN just like any other **R** package:
 ```